glocurrency/commons.ts/packages/storage/README.md

 # `@glocurrency/storage`

-A tiny utility to use named regex
+Tiny utilities to make use of local storage

 ---